Checklist: Proactive steps to manage economic distress

 Global markets are struggling.
 Entire industries are grappling with various macro-economic issues.
 Interest rates are surging, inflation remains at an all-time high, and supply chain disruptions are ongoing.
-While any of these individual issues could lead to a recession, the current combination of issues significantly increases the prospects of one happening in 2023.
-In fact, in a recent Wall Street Journal poll, economists estimated a 63% chance of a recession, although major U.S. banks think it will be mild.

 Ensuring adequate cash liquidity is of paramount importance during periods of economic uncertainty.
 Building a cash reserve from multiple sources can help bridge the gap when businesses experience declining revenues, rising costs, and higher interest rates.